QI & QIGONG

 What is Medical Qigong?

 Medical Qigong is a gift of Chinese civilisation to mankind.
 It follows the principles of TCM (Traditional Chinese Medicine).
 It is a way of influencing and directing Qi for medical benefits rather than by using needles, herbs or massage, although these can be supplementary.
 Medical Qigong has gained worldwide popularity in recent years.
 It has been used to treat all kinds of physical and emotional ailments, especially as complementary therapy for cancer.
 In China, major TCM universities and hospitals have dedicated departments for Medical Qigong.
-Master Tan Soo Kong has vast theoretical knowledge, practical experience and hands-on expertise in the use of Medical Qigong approaches and techniques.
-Master Tan’s compassion and yearning to help others inspired him to research and develop a unique medical Qigong system and associated training program called Wellness Medical Qigong (WMQ).
+Grand Master Tan Soo Kong has vast theoretical knowledge, practical experience and hands-on expertise in the use of Medical Qigong approaches and techniques.
+Grand Master Tan’s compassion and yearning to help others inspired him to research and develop a unique medical Qigong system and associated training program called Wellness Medical Qigong (WMQ).

 WMQ focuses on health maintenance, health enhancement, self-healing methodology and techniques of treating others.